 According to Pherson, it pays to instinctively look beyond the most obvious explanations.
 This is to avoid confirmation bias; when we ignore evidence that goes against a prior belief.
 And because the evidence situation may change; i.e. the most likely explanation could become the least likely one.
 To the very least, Pherson notes, a master thinker treats the possibility that their preferred explanation is wrong as a hypothesis on its own.

-Coming back to our car dealership example, what other feasible explanations are there for the salesman’s appearance and demeanour?
+Regarding our car dealership example, what other feasible explanations exist for the salesman’s appearance and demeanour?
 Are they mutually exclusive?
 How would that change our judgement about him and the dealership?

 3. Look for Inconsistent Data